Paul Revere (musician): Death

 Revere continued with the band until mid-2014, when cancer forced his retirement.
 He left his son Jamie to continue the band's legacy.
 He died in Garden Valley, Idaho, on October 4, 2014, at age 76.
+He is interred at Morris Hill Cemetery in Boise, Idaho.

-On October 10, 2014, at the Los Angeles Forum, Tom Petty performed "I'm Not Your Stepping Stone", dedicating it to Paul Revere, acknowledging his death that week.
+On October 10, 2014, at the Los Angeles Forum, Tom Petty performed "I'm Not Your Steppin' Stone", dedicating it to Paul Revere, acknowledging his death that week.